reikatze/discord-mpv-rpc/README.md

 ## Configuration

 All options live in `script-opts/discord-mpv-rpc.conf`.
+Edit this file before starting mpv; restart mpv after configuration changes.

+`update_interval` has no effect and is not included in the sample configuration.
+The IPC reader interval and reconnect timing are internal constants, not presence-refresh options.

 | Option | Default | Description |
 |---|---|---|